 Bridgetown has experienced a slow exodus of commercial activity over the past decade that has reduced its significance as a capital city.
-This Webinar (6th November, 2020 at 12:00 noon) will explore ideas of how to revitalise Bridgetown as a vibrant multifunctional centre which is even more necessary for restoring its significance post-pandemic.
-Click on image below for more information on registering.
+This Webinar (held on 6th November, 2020) explored ideas of how to revitalise Bridgetown as a vibrant multifunctional centre.
+Click on image below for Recording of Symposium.

 50TH ANNIVERSARY CELEBRATIONS: HONORARY MEMBERS RECOGNISED FOR OUTSTANDING CONTRIBUTIONS:

 We marked our 50th Anniversary (1968 – 2018) with the election of three Honorary Members.
 This is in recognition of their outstanding contributions to town planning in the island, and the three honorees are former Chief Town Planner Luther Bourne, former Chief Town Planner Lionel Nurse and specialist planning and environmental lawyer Christine Toppin-Allahar.

 The presentations to the honorees were made by Hon Marsha Caddle MP, Minister in the Ministry of Economic Affairs and Investment, who thanked them for their outstanding contributions to town planning in Barbados at a reception event held at the Radisson Hotel on 6th July, 2019.
 See post for details.